 Lord Tremayne has a problem.
 He stammers like a fool—at least that’s what he learned from his father’s constant criticism and punishing hand.
-Daniel now hides his troubles, speaking as little as possible and getting by with only a few close friends.
-But his well-fought privacy is all for naught when he goes looking for a new mistress and finds a delightful young woman who makes him, of all people, want to spout poetry.
+Daniel now hides his troubles, limiting his speech and getting by with a few close friends.
+His well-fought privacy is all for naught when he goes looking for a new mistress and finds a delightful young woman who makes him, of all people, want to spout poetry.
 He thought he had a problem before?
-Avoiding meaningless dinner prattle was nothing compared to the challenge of winning the heart of his new lady lust.
+Avoiding meaningless dinner prattle is nothing compared to the challenge of winning the heart of his new lady lust.

 The Regency hero stutters and avoids talking rather than risk embarrassment.

 Mistress by Morning began as my first erotic Regency romance with Ellora’s Cave.
 Published in 2007 and at only 20,000 words, I never felt as though the two characters were truly given the story they deserved in that version titled Impure Longings.
 Once I had the rights back, I kept the chapter of their meeting and first evening together and scrapped the rest, crafting an entirely new story, start-to-finish, that I’m delighted with.
 So are Thea and Daniel. 🙂